elastic/kibana/x-pack/plugins/event_log/README.md

 describing who is generating the event, and what kind of event it is.
 Plugins that write events need to register the `provider` and `action` values they will be using.
-Generally, each plugin should provide it's own `provider`, but a plugin could provide multiple, or a single provider might be used by multiple plugins.
+Generally, each plugin should provide it's own `provider`, but a plugin could provide multiple providers, or a single provider might be used by multiple plugins.

 The following `provider` / `action` pairs are used by the alerting and actions
 plugins: